Course Description

 Additional Information

-As a result of this program, students will learn how to search and evaluate scientific literature, and integrate this information with both class lectures and in discussions with their group members.
+Students will learn how to search and evaluate scientific literature, and integrate this information with both class lectures and discussions with their group members.